Yugoslavism: Provisional government

 After unification, the Prince Regent appointed Stojan Protić as prime minister.
-Korošec was appointed his deputy, Momčilo Ninčić the finance minister, Trumbić the foreign minister, Pribičević the interior minister and Ljubomir Davidović, the education minister.
+Korošec was appointed his deputy, Momčilo Ninčić the finance minister, Trumbić the foreign minister, Pribićević the interior minister, and Ljubomir Davidović the education minister.
 Protić and Davidović were drawn from the largest Serbian parties – the People's Radical Party (NRS) and the Independent Radical Party, respectively.
 Soon afterwards, the Independent Radical Party went through a series of mergers to form the Democratic Party (DS).
 While the Prince Regent promised in the 1 December declaration that the Temporary National Representation would be appointed from a list of candidates approved with the agreement of the Serbian Assembly and the National Council, government minister Albert Kramer drew up the list instead.

-While Pribičević wanted maximum centralisation, Protić advocated autonomous regions, as he saw the advantages of maintaining the administrative authority of the historical provinces.
-The NRS thought it necessary to preserve the Serb nation as the group having the dominant role in the unification, but opposed federation.
+While Pribićević wanted maximum centralisation, Protić advocated autonomous regions, as he saw the advantages of maintaining the administrative authority of the historical provinces.
+The NRS thought it necessary to preserve the Serb nation as the group having the dominant role in the unification but opposed federation.
 This led the NRS to insist on naming the country the Kingdom of Serbs, Croats and Slovenes, rejecting the name of Yugoslavia.
 The advocates of decentralisation preferred Yugoslavia.
 The debate on the constitutional system produced three proposed constitutions.
-A centralised state put forward by Pribičević, a federation proposed by Radić and a compromise from Protić.
+A centralised state put forward by Pribićević, a federation proposed by Radić and a compromise from Protić.

 Before the Constitutional Assembly was convened, and while the system of government was yet to be determined formally, the provisional government took measures to strengthen centralisation of the country.
-Pribičević moved to dismantle any pre-1918 administrative and representative bodies.
+Pribićević moved to dismantle any pre-1918 administrative and representative bodies.
 In Croatia, the process contributed to increased tensions and disorder.
 The early centralisation processes were accompanied by government efforts in linguistic unification – by declaring the so-called Serbo-Croato-Slovenian or Yugoslavian language, also referred to as the state or national language, the sole official language.
 The Cyrillic script was made formally equal in use to the Latin script – the latter employed previously as the sole Croatian and Slovenian script.
-In practice, the bulk of official publications were made in Ekavian Serbo-Croatian (also referred to as Yugoslav) language, largely printed only in Cyrillic script.
+In practice, the bulk of official publications were made in the Ekavian Serbo-Croatian (also referred to as Yugoslav) language, largely printed only in Cyrillic script.
 Thus, Serbian became the de facto official language.
-Croatian and Slovenian were declared dialects of Serbian, relegating Croatian and Slovenian culture to a secondary status, and echoing Pašić's views of South Slavic unity.
+Croatian and Slovenian were declared dialects of Serbian, relegating Croatian and Slovenian culture to a secondary status and echoing Pašić's views of South Slavic unity.
 In the military, use of Latin script was often regarded as reflecting anti-state sentiment and contributed to the decision by many non-Serbs to resign commissions – increasing Serb numerical domination among the officer corps.
 The Macedonian language was banned entirely.
-Even before standardisation of school curricula, the doctrine of a "three-named people" was introduced into the education system.
+Even before the standardisation of school curricula, the doctrine of a "three-named people" was introduced into the education system.